jon-bakker/NutNet_TaxonomicAdjustments/README.md

 The CSV file contains a table of all recommended changes along with other notes about composition on a site-by-site basis.
 For a given site, the recommended change is to replace names in the 'Taxon' field with those in the 'NewTaxon' field.
 Reasons for these changes are (sometimes) provided in the 'Notes' field.
 The 'Omit' field is a flag that can be used to exclude a particular adjustment.
 Sites that do not have any adjustments are also identified in the 'Notes' field and excluded from adjustments.

 The CSV file is specific to a data release and needs to be updated each time a new file of cover data is released.
-The current file is for the **May 6, 2021** release.
+The release date is indicated at the end of the file name (YYMMDD).
+For example, the file ending 211018 is for the current file released on **October 18, 2021**.

 The script workflow is as follows:
 - Drop non-vascular plants (mosses, lichens, fungi).